<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2049049351998780&amp;ev=PageView&amp;noscript=1">

 How to Measure the Immeasurable

 Continuous performance platforms enable tracking of OKR and KPI progress while collecting qualitative data during one-on-one meetings and team discussions, which inform leaders of intangible business data.
+Linking OKRs and KPIs to performance not only increases the quality of the pursuit of those goals but also produces insightful data about how the organization is performing beyond cold metrics like revenue, profit, and cost savings.

-Key Warm Data to Consider:
+Warm Data Points to Consider:

 • Engagement of and Motivational Outlook of Employees